How to make formula milk

 You should wash bottles, teats and other feeding equipment in hot, soapy water as soon as you can after using them and then rinse them with running water, after which they are ready to be sterilised.

 You can sterilise by using a cold water sterilising solution, by steam sterilising (using an electric steriliser or microwave steriliser) or by boiling the equipment in water for at least 10 minutes.
 Always follow manufacturers' instructions on how to use and how long after sterilising your equipment stays sterile.
-Find the best steriliser for you using our guide to bottle sterilisers.
+Find the best steriliser for you with our guide to bottle sterilisers.

-To minimise contamination. always wash your hands before making up a feed as a baby's immune system is not as developed as an adult's.
+To minimise contamination, always wash your hands before making up a feed as a baby's immune system is not as developed as an adult's.

 2. Boil your kettle